Death Dealer (painting)

 Death Dealer is a 1973 fantasy painting by American artist Frank Frazetta.
 It depicts a menacing armor-clad warrior with a horned helmet, whose facial features are obscured by shadow, atop a horse, holding a bloody bearded axe and shield.
 The image eventually led to spin-offs of varying merchandise, including subsequent paintings of the warrior, novels, statues, a comic book series published by Verotik and another by Image Comics, and related D&D adventures, published by Goodman Games.

 Frazetta later painted several other Death Dealer paintings, including ones to be used as covers for the comic book series.

 In other media

 Album cover

 The painting was used as the cover on Molly Hatchet's debut album in 1978.
+The painting was re-drawn in a more cartoon style for Sweep the Leg Johnny's final album Going Down Swingin'.

 Anime

 Raoh and his horse Kokuoh from the Fist of The North Star anime and manga series are inspired by Death Dealer.
 One artwork featuring the two characters is directly referenced from the original Death Dealer painting.